FlorescuAndrei/18-array-sort-algorithms/README.md

 **Insertion Sort**
   Insertion sort (virtually) partitions the array into sorted and unsorted partitions like selection sort.
-  It starts out by saying that the element at position 0 is in sorted partition in the correct position.
-Takes the next element (first element from the unsorted partition) and inserts it in the sorted partition in the correct position moving elements one position to the right.
+  It starts out by saying that the element at position 0 is in the sorted partition.
+In each iteration takes the first element from the unsorted partition (next element) and inserts it in the sorted partition at the correct position moving elements one position to the right.
   -  In-place algorithm.
   -  O(n<sup>2</sup>) time complexity - quadratic.
   -  Stable algorithm.